kilcmd/Currency-Monitor/README.md

 # Currency-Monitor.sh
 # Designed with tmux in mind, a currency tracker.

-When you create the script please make sure to make the script executable. chmod +x nameofscript.sh

 # SETUP NOTES
 # ─────────────────────────────────────────
 # Make the file executable chmod +x nameoffile.sh